AutoML: A Survey of the State-of-the-Art: NAS Discussion

 \subsubsection{NAS-Bench Dataset}

-Although Table \ref{table:NAS_cifar_perf} and Table \ref{table:NAS_imagenet_perf} presents a clear comparison between different NAS methods, the results of different methods are obtained under different settings, such as training-related hyper-parameters (e.g., batch size and training epochs), data augmentation (e.g., Cutout \cite{cutout}).
+Although Tables \ref{table:NAS_cifar_perf} and \ref{table:NAS_imagenet_perf} present a clear comparison between different NAS methods, the results of different methods are obtained under different settings, such as training-related hyperparameters (e.g., batch size and training epochs) and data augmentation (e.g., Cutout \cite{cutout}).
 In other words, the comparison is not quite fair.
-In this context, NAS-Bench-101 \cite{ying2019nasbench} is a pioneering work to alleviate the problem of non-reproducibility.
-It provides a tabular dataset that contains 423,624 unique neural networks, which are generated and evaluated from a fixed graph-based search space, and mapped to their trained and evaluated performance on CIFAR-10.
-Besides, Dong et al. \cite{nasbench201} further build NAS-Bench-201, which is an extension to NAS-Bench-101 and has different search space, results on multiple datasets (CIFAR-10, CIFAR-100, and ImageNet-16-120 \cite{imagenet_variants}), and more diagnostic information.
-Similarly, Klyuchnikov et al. \cite{nasbenchnlp} propose a NAS-Bench for the NLP task.
-These datasets enable NAS researchers to focus solely on verifying the effectiveness and efficiency of their proposed architecture optimization algorithms, avoiding repetitive training for selected architectures, and greatly helping the NAS community develop.
+In this context, NAS-Bench-101 \cite{ying2019nasbench} is a pioneering work for improving the reproducibility.
+It provides a tabular dataset containing 423,624 unique neural networks generated and evaluated from a fixed graph-based search space and mapped to their trained and evaluated performance on CIFAR-10.
+Meanwhile, Dong et al. \cite{nasbench201} further built NAS-Bench-201, which is an extension to NAS-Bench-101 and has a different search space, results on multiple datasets (CIFAR-10, CIFAR-100, and ImageNet-16-120 \cite{imagenet_variants}), and more diagnostic information.
+Similarly, Klyuchnikov et al. \cite{nasbenchnlp} proposed a NAS-Bench for the NLP task.
+These datasets enable NAS researchers to focus solely on verifying the effectiveness and efficiency of their AO algorithms, avoiding repetitive training for selected architectures and substantially helping the NAS community to develop.